Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 • You must avoid coercion or any appearance of pressure.

-Requesting reviews is legal.
+Requesting client input is legally permitted.
 What matters is how you ask — and how you respond.

 External source: HIPAA Journal – Can Doctors Ask for Reviews?